kcarnold/cs344/content/units/04models/lab/index.md

 We'll introduce two **loss functions**:

 - Mean Squared Error (abbreviated **MSE**, also known as the *L2 norm*): square the residual, take the mean.
+  - Technically, L2 norm is the *RMSE*, the square ***R**oot of the MSE.
+But you might try to convince yourself that any parameter that minimizes the MSE also minimizes the RMSE and vice versa.
 - Mean Absolute Error (abbreviated **MAE**, also known as the *L1 norm* or sometimes *mean absolute deviation* (MAD)): flip negative errors to be positive (absolute value), take the mean.

 Which one of them is more *sensitive* to outliers?
 Let's find out.

 {{% task %}}

 1. Add correct computations of the `mse` and `mae` to the interactive function above.
+See your solution at the end of Lab 1 if you don't remember.
 2. Adjust the slider to minimize MSE.
 Then adjust it to minimize MAE.
 Write down the values in the blank cell provided.
 3. How would you describe the difference between the line that minimizes MSE and the line that minimizes MAE?
 Write your response in the cell provided.